All Episodes

 However, tonight we have some new news.

-One of our correspondents has found an article, and I'm trying to get a hard copy, where De Palma was interviewed many months ago, and apparently talked about the creation of two endings for Mission to Mars.
+One of our correspondents has found an article, and I'm trying to get a hard copy, where De Palma was interviewed many months ago and apparently talked about the creation of two endings for Mission to Mars.

-That's new news, Art.
+That's new news, Ark.

 You didn't even know that.

-Two endings, huh?
+Two endings, okay?

 Two endings.

-He confirmed this afternoon, according to the public relations people, Who put the budgets together for these promos, these trailers, that the attack NASA campaign, you know, like attack McCain or attack Gore or whatever, the attack NASA campaign accusing the government of a cover-up for 20 years to be solved by this movie is only about two weeks old.
+He confirmed this afternoon, according to the public relations people who put the budgets together for these promos, these trailers, that the Attack NASA campaign, you know, like Attack McCain or Attack Gore or whatever, the Attack NASA campaign accusing the government of a cover-up for 20 years to be solved by this movie Is only about two weeks old.

-Now, what favorite radio program for the last couple of weeks has been featuring the rest of the story?
+What favorite radio program for the last couple of weeks has been featuring the rest of the story?

 Right here, folks.